Lisa Bauer

 I was listed as one of the “most engaged” students at New England Conservatory (NEC) as I participated in various programs they offered: I won a grant to start a bakery service (Sweet Music) to cater student recital receptions, I performed community engagement concerts in various locations from homeless shelters to nursing homes, and my work-study position at the NEC Preparatory School led me to my path towards Arts Management.

-But my search continued throughout my career…I ran youth orchestra programs, taught violin students, went on tour with Boston’s A Far Cry Chamber Orchestra, assisted emergency veterinarians, chaperoned 100 high school students on a performance tour across Europe, curated a virtual orchestra performance and wrote storied to inspire donors to give.
+But my search continued throughout my career…I ran youth orchestra programs, taught violin students, went on tour with Boston’s A Far Cry Chamber Orchestra, assisted emergency veterinarians, chaperoned 100 high school students on a performance tour across Europe, curated a virtual orchestra performance and wrote stories to inspire donors to give.

 It was during my time serving as NEC Prep’s Assistant Director when I began to see a common thread in what I enjoyed the most in the various roles I have held: making things happen.